M268816/power-repo/notes/FE Data Transfer Setup.md

         - Run Only when user is logged on
     - In the Triggers Tab
         - Create a new trigger
-        - Set the task on a shedule
+        - Set the task on a schedule
-        - Set the occurance to daily
+        - Set the occurrence to daily
-        - Set the recurance to 1 day
+        - Set the recurrence to 1 day
         - Under advanced settings
         - Check repeat task to every Hour
         - Check stop task if it runs longer than 30 minutes.